What is PCB Assembly?

 It is important to inspect the assembly process from start to finish to make sure that all the steps are performed correctly.
 This includes verifying that the parts are properly marked and that the equipment is working properly.

-How to order PCB assembly from Well Done?
+How to Get PCB Assembly Service from Well Done?

 Submit your requirement details of pcb assembly on the form, upload your files is available.
 And we'll reply to you within 24 hours.